heroku/buildpacks-ruby/commons/src/layer/fixtures/metadata_migration_example.md

 ## Q&A

+- Q: I don't want to use migration!
+- A: That's more of a comment than a question.
+Even if you don't plan on implementing metadata migration, the `TryMigrate` trait bounds still require that you implement `#[try_migrate(from = None)]` on your struct.
+This communicates clearly that any string that cannot deserialize to that struct should trigger a cache invalidation.

-- Q: Wait, do I have to support metadata schemas (structs) forever?
+- Q: If I add a migration do I have to support it forever?
 - A: No. You can drop old structs whenver you feel it's necessary or invalidate the metadata at any time you like.
 The key with making your metadata migrate-able is that you don't HAVE to invalidate with every change.
 It makes it easier to ship the behavior that's best for you and your users.

-- Q: Can I use default logic without having to implement both traits?
-It seems odd to add a `TryMigrate` trait for a scenario where we might never need one.
-- A: If you put in work adopting this migration pattern and never need it, it's one crate, one trait, and one struct.
-Not that much work.
-But a co-worker or contributor new to buildpacks needs to modify it, or a future tired you needs to modify it...it's easier to extend an existing pattern than remember the esoteric rules and edge cases of what will and won't serialize into a struct.

 - Q: You used `Metadata` as a type alias for use outside of the module.
 If you have multiple modules wouldn't they all have the same import?
 Shouldn't you namespace them somehow?
 - A: Having to remember a naming convention for metadata in various layer modules is needless creativity.
 Instead of importing the struct, import the module and use that as a namespace, for example: